Leading Through Ambiguity: Lessons From Building With AI ‘Autonomously’

 And of course, this is just one way to work.
 Some folks may thrive on fully automated runs; others prefer hands-on steering.
 I landed somewhere in the middle, enough structure to keep things moving, enough control to shape the outcome.

-4. I have to remind myself that I am the human‑in‑the‑loop
+4. I have to remind myself regularly that I am the human‑in‑the‑loop

-At one point, I realized I’d quietly become the message bus between systems, translating features between tools, stitching together plans, prompts, and partial executions.
+At one point, I realized I’d quietly become the passive message bus between systems, giving free rides between GPTs, stitching together plans, prompts, and partial executions.
 The overhead wasn’t thinking about the product anymore; it was managing coordination.
 Hours slipped by circling the same technical constraints.

 The Claude Chrome plugin was a perfect example.
 At first, I couldn’t even tell if it was working.
 Cursor offered almost no feedback, so I kept firing prompts into the void, wondering whether anything was actually happening.
+That’s when I stopped, did some research to figure out what the browser control actually looks like, and restarted Claude Chrome and tried again.
 Then, suddenly, my browser glowed, and Claude began interacting directly with my product inside the browser.
 Watching the system poke at the interface, run a self‑test, and respond to real state changes felt like a tiny moment of magic.
-A glimpse of what this whole ecosystem could become.

 That’s when I stopped asking, “Why isn’t this fully autonomous?” and started asking a better question: Am I actually moving faster, or am I just managing the AI?
 What can I change in my setup or my expectations, to get unstuck?